 Qualifications

-College degree in the field of science, education, outdoor recreation, or related field.
+College degree in the field of science, education, outdoor recreation, or related field preferred.
 Any equivalent combination of education, training, and experience is acceptable.
 Previous experience working with children is preferred.
 Work with music or performance is beneficial.
 Valid driver’s license, clear fingerprints and background check, and negative TB test.
-First Aid Certification and CPR/AED Certification are required.
-WFA/WFR Certification beneficial, but not required.
 Ability to hike up to five miles per day in all weather conditions and lift between 10-50 pounds.
 Ability and willingness to live responsibly in shared housing in a remote setting.

 PERKS